mdolab/pygeo/doc/getting_started.rst

     :start-after: # rst perturb geometry
     :end-before: # rst plot

+.. _deform:

-We can now see the deformed equivalent of our earlier graphic.
+We can now see the deformed state of the FFD control points and embedding volume.
-The pointset (small blue triangles) embedded in the FFD volume (control points as large red triangles) in their deformed states can be see below.
+Now, unlike before, the FFD embedding volume (blue lines and shaded area) is not coincident with the grid defined by the FFD control points (red circles and lines).

 .. image:: ../examples/ffd_cylinder/images/cyl_embedded_deformed.png
    :width: 450